Board of Directors - Frequently Asked Questions

 A: Members can prepare for leadership by doing any of the following:

-- Read AADE Journals for research, application, activities
+- Read ADCES professional journals for research, application, activities

-- Participate in AADE-sponsored meetings, webinars, and MY AADE NETWORK groups and activities
+- Participate in ADCES-sponsored meetings, webinars, online networking groups and activities

-- Stay up to date on current standards of practice and research in the field of diabetes and diabetes education
+- Stay up to date on current standards of practice and research in the field of diabetes care and education

 - Attend other organizations’ meetings